Dav1dyang/Little-Ambience/README.md

 Little Ambience is a series of speculative household electronics that simulate the remote presence of people and places without relying on video calls.
 The series comprises two electronics: a tabletop/wall mount light and a pair of humidifiers.
 The light, designed to resemble a window, displays the sky from a location where people feel connected.
 The humidifiers are placed in different locations or homes and activate only when both sense the presence of people in the space.

+Little Ambience takes the simulation of nature and senses, such as light and smell, to gently decorate a living space with a presence of a place or a person we care about and love.
+Mirroring the form it takes, Little Ambience interacts passively.

 ## Code

 The code is only for functionality testing.
 It is made specifically to run on ESP32 and a custom PCB.